published27. May 2022, 21:24

 Vehicles and technology are in the foreground

-According to the organizers, they thought long and hard about whether or not to hold the event because of the Ukraine situation.
+According to the organizers, they thought long and hard regarding whether or not to hold the event because of the Ukraine situation.
 “We found that we got a lot of tailwind and decided to let the meeting take place,” says Daniel Schnyder, Vice President of the “Verein Panzertreffen”.

-The tank meeting is not about the weapons: “We are primarily concerned with the vehicles and the technology,” he says.
+The tank meeting is not regarding the weapons: “We are primarily concerned with the vehicles and the technology,” he says.
 In addition, one wants to show how the Swiss army worked a few decades ago.
 The vehicles are owned by clubs, museums and private collectors, among others.
 “For some it’s a hobby, like caring for a vintage car, for example,” says Schnyder.

 The visitors are very broad: “There are older people who have a personal connection to the tanks, younger people who are interested in the topic, or simply families with children who are going on an excursion,” says Schnyder.